Earnest-Williams/basicrl/README.md

 - Combat, stealth, magic, and saving/loading systems.
 - Modding guides and contributor documentation.

-See `basicrl_project.txt` for a detailed task list and vision statement.
+See `notes/basicrl_project.txt` for a detailed task list and vision statement.

 ## Installation